putraadiatma64bit/putraadiatma64bit/README.md

     Dividends -.-> Investors
 ```

-> An animated version of this flow is available as <a href="https://putraadiatma64bit.github.io/project/" target="_blank">https://putraadiatma64bit.github.io/project/</a>.
+> An animated version of this flow is available as [this animated version](https://putraadiatma64bit.github.io/project/).
 ---

 ## One Platform.
 Every Business Model.